MicrosoftDocs/memdocs/memdocs/configmgr/osd/deploy-use/create-a-task-sequence-to-upgrade-an-operating-system.md

 Use task sequences in Configuration Manager to automatically upgrade an OS on a destination computer.
 This upgrade can be from Windows 7 or later to Windows 10, or from Windows Server 2012 or later to Windows Server 2016 or later.
 Create a task sequence that references an OS upgrade package or feature update and any other content to install, such as applications or software updates.
 The task sequence to upgrade an OS is part of the [Upgrade Windows to the latest version](upgrade-windows-to-the-latest-version.md) scenario.

 Starting in version 2103, you can upgrade by using a feature update deployed with the task sequence.
 This integration combines the simplicity of Windows servicing with the flexibility of task sequences.
-Servicing uses a single ESD file that you synchronize through the software update point.
+Servicing uses content that you synchronize through the software update point.
 This process simplifies the need to manually get, import, and maintain the Windows image content used with a standard task sequence to upgrade Windows.
-The size of the ESD file is generally smaller than the WIM image file.<!--3555906-->
+The size of the servicing ESD file is generally smaller than the OS upgrade package and WIM image file.<!--3555906-->

 ## Prerequisites